Credit card interest rates unchanged ahead of Fed meeting

 Credit card interest rates didn't move this week, in advance of a Federal Reserve announcement that is unlikely to include any change to the central bank's benchmark lending rate.
 Still, experts say recently introduced laws and an eventual economic recovery likely mean higher credit card APRs in the not-too-distant future.

 |Avg.
 APR||Last week||6 months ago|

-|Methodology: The national average credit card APR is comprised of 95 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed above.
+|Methodology: The national average credit card APR is comprised of 95 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed below.
 (Introductory, or teaser, rates are not included in the calculation.)|

 For now, rates are holding steady.
 The national average annual percentage rate on new credit card offers was unchanged this week, according to the CreditCards.com Weekly Credit Card Rate Report.
 Among averages in nine card categories, one rose -- low interest card APRs -- and the other eight were unchanged.